wezaam-team/wezaam-challenge-be/SOLUTION.md

 - weezam-withdrawal: Microservice responsible for implementing the logic in order to support the withdrawal processing.
 - weezam-notifications: Microservice responsible for processing the notifications from withdrawal processing.

-Each of them has been implemented using a [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
-I am using the following package structure:
+Each of them have been implemented using a [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) with the following package structure:
 - domain:
-  - model: It contains Model class
+  - model: It contains Model classes
-  - aggregate: It contains the business services
+  - aggregate: It contains the business service classes
   - repository: It contains Repository interfaces
 - adapter:
   - in
-    - amqp: It contains Message Broker Listener
+    - amqp: It contains Message Broker Listener classes
-    - rest: It contains Rest API
+    - rest: It contains Rest API classes
   - out
-    - amqp: It contains Message broker publisher
+    - amqp: It contains Message broker publisher classes
-    - persistence: It contains Repository implementation
+    - persistence: It contains Repository implementation classes
-    - client: It contains Rest clients
+    - client: It contains Rest clients classes
-- Config: It contains spring config class.
+- Config: It contains spring config classes.

 Also, I have prepared a docker-compose file in order to run all the modules together.